 - Cross country pico balloon flight

 HAB kicked off the year with an early launch in November, with an altitude of 28.5 km but an unfortunate loss of the payload.

 On the 21st April 2018, HAB launched the payload they’d been hard at work on all year to great success, aquiring some truly amazing 360° footage from an altitude of 30km!

-In 2012/13 ICSEDS had a space race with two teams competing to produce low-cost HABs that would take photos of the Earth from space.
+In 2012/13 ICSEDS(now ICSS) had a space race with two teams competing to produce low-cost HABs that would take photos of the Earth from space.
 Both teams launched successfully, but problems with our ground station meant that neither balloon was recovered.
 We’ve now invested in a much better ground station to prevent such a disaster from happening again!